 To illustrate, I’ll use an example.

-“I keep forgetting,” he said.
-“The day sort of cascades and it’s difficult to keep remembering to be aware.”
+‘I keep forgetting,’ he said.
+‘The day sort of cascades and it’s difficult to keep remembering to be aware.’

 Gradually Neil found it pleasurable to ‘be in his body’.
 And he discovered he could feel habits as they arose in his body.

-“It’s an uncomfortable tension that I feel,” he said.
-“Like a spring getting tighter and tighter.
-Then I notice the thoughts ‘naturally’ coming up – ‘ooo, time for a drink’ or ‘a glass of wine would go down well’.
-And that’s when I automatically begin heading for a bar and ordering a glass … a perfectly choreographed procession of urges …”
+‘I’ve realized the urge to drink begins as an uncomfortable anxiety in my body,’ he said.
+‘Like a spring getting tighter and tighter.
+Then the thoughts begin, ‘ooo, time for a drink’ or ‘a glass of wine would go down well’, and I begin heading for a bar and ordering a glass.
+It’s a perfectly choreographed procession of urges …’

-And each time he refused to obey the push of the habit, he won back control of that part of his life.
+And each time he refused to obey the push of the drinking habit, he won back a little more control of that part of his life.
 But it took a long time – because as he described it, ‘the perfectly choreographed procession of urges’ was so subtle and strong.

-Whichever way it happens, if you’re mindful of what you’re feeling and what you’re doing, you’ll notice the habits arise, and be able to relax around them – and most importantly, resist their call for you to act.
+Whichever way it happens, if you’re mindful of what you’re feeling and what you’re doing, you’ll notice habits arise, and be able to relax around them – and most importantly, resist their call for you to act.
 The more you resist, the less powerful they become.
 And slowly, you become the master of your domain.